Numerical relativity surrogate model with memory effects and post-Newtonian hybridization: Methods

 Currently, the waveforms produced by CCE contain `initial data transients' or `junk radiation' because of imperfect initial data that forces us to discard early parts of the waveforms~\cite{Mitman:2020pbt}.
 We find that the transients present in the CCE waveforms typically last noticeably longer than the junk radiation of the extrapolated waveforms~\cite{Moxon:2021gbv}.
 Because of this, we instead use a hybridization window that is closer to the merger: roughly $2500 - 3500M$ before the peak of the $L^{2}$ norm of the strain.
 The later window further necessitates our use of the EOB-corrected phase for the inspiral part fo the PN waveforms.

-Once the NR waveforms are mapped to the same frame as the EOB-corrected PN waveforms via the procedures described in~\ref{sec:bms_frame_fixing}, we then hybridize NR and PN together, for each spin-weighted spherical harmonic mode, $\hlm$, as:
+Once the NR waveforms are mapped to the same frame as the EOB-corrected PN waveforms via the procedures described in~\ref{sec:bms_frame_fixing},\footnote{Even though we are using EOB-corrected PN waveforms as the target waveform in the BMS frame fixing procedure, because the EOB correction tends to zero as $t\rightarrow-\infty$, the frame that we map our NR waveforms to is still consistent with the PN BMS frame.
+The EOB-correction simply helps ensure that our mapping to the PN BMS frame is as accurate as possible.} we then hybridize NR and PN together, for each spin-weighted spherical harmonic mode, $\hlm$, as:

 using the following transition function

 Our choice of transition function matches that used in Ref.~\cite{Mitman:2021xkq}.
 In the previous surrogate, \NRSurOld, instead of hybridizing the complex waveforms directly, the waveforms were decomposed into amplitude and frequency before these components were hybridized independently.
 This was done to avoid undesirable artifacts that their transition function introduced, which are shown in Fig.~4 of Ref.~\cite{Varma:2018mmi}.
 Because CCE waveforms contain memory, which acts as a time-dependent offset in the waveforms, the decomposition into amplitude and frequency is not as useful as it is for the extrapolated waveforms which do not contain memory.
 Therefore, we choose to not use the previous hybridization method and instead directly stitch the NR and PN waveforms together.
 We do observe some minor glitches in the orbital frequency of a few of our hybrid waveforms in the hybridization window.
 However, these effects are largely negligible when compared to the other modeling errors for \NRSurNew.